MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

 Compute a whole brain mask from the upsampled DW images::

     foreach * : dwi2mask IN/dwi_denoised_unringed_preproc_unbiased_upsampled.mif IN/dwi_mask_upsampled.mif

+..
+WARNING:: It is absolutely **crucial** to check at this stage that *all* individual subject masks include *all* areas of the brain that are intended to be analysed.
+Fibre orientation distributions will *only* be computed within these masks; and at a later step (in template space) the analysis mask will be restricted to the *intersection* of all masks, so *any* individual subject mask which excludes a certain area, will result in the area being excluded from the entire analysis.
+Masks appearing too generous or otherwise including non-brain areas should generally not cause any concerns at this stage.
+Hence, if in doubt, it is advised to always err on the side of *inclusion* (of areas) at this stage.

+..
+NOTE:: The earlier :ref:`dwibiascorrect` step is not fundamentally important in the multi-tissue fixel-based analysis pipeline, as the later :ref:`mtnormalise` step performs more robustly (and if :ref:`dwibiascorrect` is included, :ref:`mtnormalise` will later on typically improve the result further).
+While performing the earlier :ref:`dwibiascorrect` step typically improves :ref:`dwi2mask` performance, cases have been observed where the opposite is true (typically if the data contained only weak bias field induced intensity inhomogeneities).
+Experiment with either including or excluding :ref:`dwibiascorrect` in function of the best :ref:`dwi2mask` outcome and manually correct the masks if necessary (by *including* regions which :ref:`dwi2mask` fails to include).

 7. Fibre Orientation Distribution estimation (multi-tissue spherical deconvolution)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^